Vonage/vivid-3/libs/components/src/lib/slider/README.md

 ## Accessibility

-- The slider's `role` is `slider` which means it needs an accessible label.
+The slider has a `role` of `slider`, which needs an accessible label.
+You must provide it using `aria-label`.

-- It is the consumer's concern to add `aria-label` to the `slider` element.
+Vivid automatically sets the `aria-valuetext` attribute on the slider.
+The attribute is read by assistive technology.
+You can control its format using the `valueTextFormatter` property for a more human-readable value.